Sunday, June 28, 2020

 Nelson Mandela after 27 years in prison becomes the president of South Africa

 Many of my African friends return to Africa.
-I refused to leave, I stayed behind, sleeping every night at the central train station in Rome.
+I refused to leave; I stayed behind, sleeping every night at the central train station in Rome.
 Today, here I am still in Europe and now with documents.

-Here is the story of the ant
+Here is the story of the ant.

-In reality, the intelligence of a man is above any animal or an insect but examining the effectiveness of certain insects, such as a bee and an ant, we can’t dispute the fact that the most intelligent insect can rightly be considered an ant, because it is one of the few hard-working social insects.
+In reality, the intelligence of a man is above any animal or insect, but examining the effectiveness of certain insects, such as a bee and an ant, we can’t dispute the fact that the most intelligent insect can rightly be considered an ant, because it is one of the few hard-working social insects.

 According to a study, the ants know how to heal themselves.
-The ant, infected with the spores of the parasite fungus, transfers to the healthy ants a small number of spores which is not enough for a full infection but strengthens their immune system.
+The ant, infected with the spores of the parasite fungus, transfers to the healthy ants a small number of spores, which is not enough for a full infection but strengthens their immune system.

 The body temperature of ants changes in response to the atmospheric temperature.
 In winter, their body temperature falls so greatly that their movements inevitably grow sluggish.
 Therefore, they hibernate restlessly in relatively warm places, such as the soil or under the bark of trees.